My child has gone vegetarian or vegan… what should I cook?

 - Remember to always pack some protein, carbohydrate, healthy fat, fruits and veg.

-- Falafels, fritters and veggie burgers are a winner alongside hummus and dips.
+- Falafels, fritters, and veggie burgers are winners alongside hummus and dips.

 - Try filled wholemeal wraps and nori sheets – stuff with rice, mixed beans, and salad.